Simple Tips For Thriving Chicks

 Home Sweet Home

 Your chicks will call their brooder “home” until they’ve lost their baby down and are fully feathered.
-Brooders can be anything form a cardboard box, a pet carrier, or even a livestock water tank.
+Brooders can be anything from a cardboard box, a pet carrier, or even a livestock water tank.
 Anything that keeps your chicks in a safe, controlled environment will do just fine.

 Chicks grow fast!
 The brooder should be about 1.5 sq. ft. per chick so they don’t outgrow it before moving outside around the 6-8 week mark.
 Cover the floor with pine shavings or Koop Clean and change it regularly.
 That’s the #1 way to keep your chicks safe from any nasty illnesses.

+What Temp for Chicks?
 Chicks Like it Warm

 Baby chicks need heat to thrive.
 The temperature should be around 90-95 degrees the first week your chicks are home, reduced about 5 degrees every week until they’re feathered.
 An easy way to do this is to hang a heat lamp over the brooder and raise it a few inches each week.
 Their behavior will tell you how they feel.
 Cold chicks will huddle together under the lamp, while hot chicks will spread out far away from the lamp.
 Chicks that are just right will move around happily.
+How long do chicks need a heat lamp?
+The extra heat will be needed until they

 Always have clean water for your chicks.
 You can use a shallow bowl, or a small bowl with marbles added to the bottom.
 You don’t want your chicks to fall in and drown!
 Plastic watering bowls are great too because you can just pop them in the dishwasher if they get gross.